Data Security¶

 Logs¶

-Using Guance products generates numerous log records.
-Due to the strong association of log data itself, specific rules need to be applied during the collection and analysis process to filter massive amounts of log data.
+During the use of Guance product services, numerous log records are generated.
+Due to the strong relevance of log data itself, specific rules must be applied during the collection-analysis process to filter massive amounts of log data.

-By configuring sensitive fields for log data, members with corresponding permissions can only see masked log data.
+By configuring sensitive fields for log data, members with corresponding permissions will only see desensitized log data.

-Data access control is another key method to reduce the security risks associated with log data.
-By configuring different roles with corresponding log data access query scopes, data isolation can be achieved, leading to comprehensive management and filtering of sensitive data.
+Data access permission control is another key method to reduce the security risks of log data.
+By configuring the query scope of log data access for different roles, data can be isolated, achieving comprehensive management and filtering of sensitive data.

-For more details, refer to Multi-role Data Access Control.
+For more details, refer to Multi-role Data Access Permission Control.

 Snapshots¶

-Guance's snapshot service acts as an immediate data copy, containing anomaly data filtering conditions and data records.
-When sharing observational data, setting data masking rules or deciding on the sharing method when generating snapshots can create access links with specified viewing permissions, automatically forming a data protection shield.
+As an instant data copy, Guance's snapshot service contains abnormal data filtering conditions and data records.
+When facing the need to share observable data, setting data desensitization rules or deciding the sharing method when sharing snapshots can generate access links with specified viewing permissions, automatically forming a data protection shield.

 For more details, refer to Snapshots.